Suspect arrested in chase that killed state trooper in Yadkin County

 After an extensive search, officials announced Dakota Whitt had been arrested around 3:30 a.m.
 Wednesday.

-He was transported to the Wilkes County Detention Center in Wilkesboro.
+He was transported to the Wilkes County Detention Center.

-Whitt will be charged with murder, felony fleeing to elude arrest in a motor vehicle and driving with a revoked license.
+Whitt was charged with murder, felony fleeing to elude arrest in a motor vehicle, driving with a revoked license, resisting a public officer, and in another crime, failure to appear on a misdemeanor.

 The incident happened Monday on I-77 southbound near NC-67.